 - To advise and collaborate on issues and policies of concern to women attorneys at Drinker Biddle

 The WLC helps us build a culture and workplace environment that are hospitable to career and home-life balance for both women and men.
-Our efforts have attracted notice: the firm is regularly named to the prestigious 50 Best Law Firms for Women by Working Mother and Flex-Time Lawyers.
+Our efforts have attracted notice: the firm has been named to the prestigious 50 Best Law Firms for Women by Working Mother in 2017, 2015, 2014, 2011 and 2009.
 This ranking recognizes our firm for its exceptional family friendly policies and career and business development initiatives that allow not only for the retention of women in law, but also for the opportunities for women attorneys to advance in leadership positions.

 Progress and Commitment